TIBHannover/BacDiveR/README.md

 ## Installation

-1. Because the [BacDive API requires registration][reg] please do that first and wait for DSMZ staff to grant you access.
+1. Because the [BacDive Web Service requires registration][reg] please do that first and wait for DSMZ staff to grant you access.

 2. Once you have your login credentials, install the [latest BacDiveR release][releases]